-Schedule of Reading & Writing for Fall 2016 and Spring 2017
+Schedule of Reading and Writing in Stretch English for Fall 2016 and Spring 2017

 The schedule below is intended to provide us all an overview of the work in this class.
 I based this projected schedule on what worked last year, but that may be different this year, with a new class.
 We will see as we go.
 While I expect the general framework of assignment due dates to stay the same, the details of the daily schedule will be adjusted as we work together this year to develop your writing.
-I will publish an updated scheduled with each assignment sheet and will post these revised schedules on our Canvas homepage.
+I will publish an updated schedule with each assignment sheet and will post these revised schedules on our Canvas homepage.